proversity-org/jupyter-server/README.md

 7. ```$ eb init``` to prepare your environment.
 8. ```$ eb create --envars DEPLOYMENT_TOKEN=$DEPLOYMENT_TOKEN --database``` to create the environment and deploy the Docker app.

+---- If the edx platform is running, is the api still on port 8001 when on staging?

 #### Regarding Access Tokens